European Master in Law and Economics: Structure

 The European Master Programme in Law and Economics is the primary source of high quality postgraduate education in the field of the economic analysis of law.
-The EMLE is designed to provide students with advanced knowledge in the Economic Analysis of Law and to allow them to use economic methods to explain and assess the effects of divergent legal rules.
+The European Master in Law and Economics is designed to provide students with advanced knowledge in the Economic Analysis of Law and to allow them to use economic methods to explain and assess the effects of divergent legal rules.
 Students study introductory courses and core courses on the major topics in the economic analysis of law.

 Students also take specialized courses and write a master thesis.
-The EMLE includes three kinds of courses: Economic Courses, Comparative Law Courses, and Law and Economics Courses.
+The European Master in Law and Economics includes three kinds of courses: Economic Courses, Comparative Law Courses, and Law and Economics Courses.

 Students will become competent to work for private companies, public organizations, as economic advisers, or for large multinational law firms.
 Graduates are also well prepared for research in Law and Economics.
-Many EMLE graduates now hold teaching positions in European universities.
+Many European Master in Law and Economics graduates now hold teaching positions in European universities.

-Reputation and accreditation

-The EMLE has been recognized as an Erasmus Mundus Masters Course by a panel of independent academic experts and chosen by the Selection Committee out of 128 proposals.
-The European Commission has designated the programme of "outstanding academic quality."
-The Master in Law and Economics is the only Masters Course in Economics and one of the two Erasmus Mundus Courses in the legal discipline.
-In 2002, the EMLE Programme was already selected to take part in the Joint Masters Project of the European University Association (together with 10 other networks).
-In August 2004, the EMLE program in Rotterdam and Ghent was accredited by the NVAO, the Accreditation Organisation of the Netherlands and Flanders.
-Also in 2004, The EMLE was also included in the list of the eleven best European Joint Masters by the EUA.
-In February 2005, the EMLE was accredited by ZEvA, the German Central Evaluation and Accreditation Agency.
-The EMLE has participated in the TEEP II Project, which is a form of external quality assurance and The TEEP II Committee showed a very high appreciation of the EMLE.
-The Israeli economic newspaper Haaretz classified the EMLE programme as "the most elitist integrated Master program" for law and economics.

-Governance

-The EMLE is organized and governed by Associated Members and a Committee of Patronage, which is composed of public and private research institutions, governmental bodies, law firms and consulting firms, commercial enterprises, and renowned scholars in law and economics.